XanderPxl/DnD_spells_interface/README.md

-The aim of this project is to create a program where you can look through the different spells and cast them as a character of the level that you choose.
-Used spells will ofcourse be removed of the list.
-The history of these used spells will also be stored in a seperate file.
+The aim of this project is to create a program where you can look through the different spells and cast them as a character from the level of your choice.
+Used spells will of course be removed from the list and added to a sepperate file that contains the history of the used spells.

-The project is still in development and is being made as part of the exam of C Programming 2 from PXL-digital.
+The project is still in development and is part of the exam of C Programming 2 from PXL-digital.
 This means that it won't be perfect or without any bugs.